julemai/xSSA/README.md

 3. The xSSA method applied to the case study showed that surface processes were responsible for 80.3% of the overall model variability in a mountainous catchment; such information may readily inform model calibration.
 4. The analysis of time dependent process sensitivities is a helpful tool to understand model internal dynamics over the course of the year.

-## Step-by-step tutorial
-The step-by-step tutorial describes all the steps to estimate sensitivity indexes for a model that allows for multiple process options such as the hydrologic modeling framework [RAVEN](http://raven.uwaterloo.ca).
-It explains step-by-step on how to setup and adjust the provided codes.
-Details can be found [here](https://github.com/julemai/xSSA/wiki/Step-by-step-tutorial).

 ## Examples
 We provide the examples that were used in our publication:
 - Benchmark model (see [here](https://github.com/julemai/xSSA/wiki/Examples#benchmark-model))
 - Salmon River catchment using RAVEN modeling framework (see [here](https://github.com/julemai/xSSA/wiki/Examples#salmon-river-catchment-using-raven-hydrologic-modeling-framework))
 - MOPEX 12 using RAVEN modeling framework (see [here](https://github.com/julemai/xSSA/wiki/Examples#mopex-12-using-raven-hydrologic-modeling-framework))

-## Setup your own model
-This section provides you with a guideline on how to setup your own model and run a sensitivity analysis for your model.
-Details can be found [here](https://github.com/julemai/xSSA/wiki/Setup-your-own-model).

 ## Citation
 J Mai, JR Craig, and BA Tolson (2019). <br>